kaiserkaileshwaran/kaiserkaileshwaran/README.md

 ### Hi there 👋

-<em>IAs a dynamic developer and designer, I excel in both crafting engaging designs and solving complex software challenges.
+<em>As a dynamic developer and designer, I excel in both crafting engaging designs and solving complex software challenges.
 With a knack for quick learning, I bring versatility and adaptability to any project, whether it's creating captivating interfaces or architecting robust solutions.</em>

 ## 🚀 About Me